pelavarre/shell2py/README.md

 When you know some little wrinkle in Python or Bash is on the tip of your tongue and you need it to come to you faster

-Shell2Py helps you more with the stuff you only do some of the time, not so much with the stuff you do often
+Shell2Py more reminds you well of the stuff you only do now and again, not so much explains the stuff you do often

 Examples =>

-1 )
+### 1 ) How Python spells each Shell idea

+Shell2Py tels you how Python spells the Shell idea of reading binary Bytes out of Stdin, in place of text Chars, exactly where your knowledge of the Shell teaches you to expect to hear this story, at

+    shell2py grep -a HelloBinaryStdin

+### 2 ) How your Shell reads you

-Shell2Py shows you how your Shell counts args, such as 1 or 2 or 3 words found here
+Shell2Py shows you how your Shell reads you, such as does it find 1 or 2 or 3 words here

     shell2py echo 'quotes '\''within'\'' quotes'

-2 )
+### 3 ) Ordinary Shell features that your Shell doesn't deliver

-Shell2Py gives you features that your Shell doesn't deliver, as double-dash long options
+Shell2Py gives you ordinary Shell features that your Shell doesn't deliver, as double-dash long options

-    echo.py --verbose Hello 'Shell World!'
+    bin/echo.py --verbose Hello 'Shell World!'

-This way you can learn the Linux way or the Mac way and still carry it with you to the other place
+In particular, you can learn the Linux Shell way or the Mac Shell way and still carry your way with you on into the other place

-3 )
+### 4 ) Just the Help Lines that matter to you

-Forking Shell2Py sets you up to keep just the Help Lines that matter to you in front of you, such as our choice of less than three dozen for Less
+Forking Shell2Py sets you up to keep just the Help Lines that matter to you in front of you, such as our choice of a couple of dozen lines for our Man Less

     bin/less.py |wc -l

 By contrast, your 'man less' will give you more than a thousand Help Lines to wade through, and less relevant examples